shinkula pass

 Shinkula Pass: Itinerary & Route map

-Before Shinkula Pass, it was only possible to drive into Zanskar from Kargil, do until about halfway to Keylong, and return to Kargil following the same route.
+Before Shinkula Pass, it was only possible to drive into Zanskar from Kargil, do so until about halfway to Keylong, and return to Kargil following the same route.

-But in 2019, the Indian Border Road Organisation opened a new circuit for better connectivity to the Zanskar region in an effort to find a shorter way between Keylong and Kargil for the Indian Army.
+But in 2019, the Indian Border Road Organisation opened a new circuit for better connectivity to the Zanskar region to find a shorter way between Keylong and Kargil for the Indian Army.
 And as a consequence (they better take it as a consequence) they have got the Indian biking community and travellers to deal with.

 shinkula pass zanskar